- Pay-per-Click Advertising

 want you to believe

 We've been running pay-pay-click advertising (PPC) for clients since an independent company called Overture served PPC ads on the Yahoo!
 Network, prior to the existence of Google Ads.

 We're adept at squeezing maximum value out of PPC programs.

-We know most of the many costly pitfalls, which are continuously being added.
-We know how to set up programs that are flexible and get the coverage we want, while being cost-effective in delivering a positive ROI.
-We take the same manual approach to PPC as we do with organic SEO.
-We actually look at the program data, and adjust bids, rather than rely on software to do it.
+We know the costly pitfalls, which are continuously being added to PPC programs as they become increasingly complex.
+We know how to set up programs that are flexible and get the coverage you want.
+We take the same hands-on approach to PPC as we do with organic SEO, looking at program data and often adjusting bids manually.

 You don't read about it in the trades, but promotions in PPC can be effective, as we've discovered.
 We've created innovative programs with time-sensitive promotions.
 We know how to set up campaigns that can be fairly easily updated to reflect different promotions, with different discounts and run dates.

 Case StudyGoogle and Bing want businesses to believe that their programs are intuitive and easy to use.
 Not true.
 Here's a case study that is dramatic, but illustrates the point.